fagan2888/PrgOpenstreetmap/docs/report.md

 We can see that central districts like Prague 1(11) and Prague 2(12) have much more tourist objects, number of restaurants and bars is also higher than in other districts.

 ##Conclusion

+The OpenStreetMap data provides a lot of useful information which can be incorporated into different projects and applications.
+However since this data is open for different contributors, it is prone to errors and requires careful cleaning.
+In this project I have performed detailed audit of address information and  implemented a few cleaning strategies.